On B List of Movie Reviews

 BStrang

-9/14: Despite the semi-all-star cast, nobody can save The Boston Strangler from being a pedestrian stinker.
+9/14: Despite the semi all-star cast, nobody can save The Boston Strangler from being a pedestrian stinker.

-The blame lies squarely on Richard Fleischer's shoulders for the inept direction.
+The blame lies squarely on Richard Fleischer's shoulders for his inept direction.
 Whose bright idea was it to go for the gimmicky split-screen technique?
 It makes things worse.
 Every time the technique is used, the intended effect is never reached because there's a long awkward pause while the action is attempting to materialize.
 However, I'm able to put up with it in the first hour because the film does well in other aspects.
-Then by the time the Boston Strangler is apprehended, it's all downhill thereafter.
+Then, by the time the Boston Strangler is apprehended, it's all downhill thereafter.